-Budapest in December: Weather & 15 Best Things to Do (2025)
+Budapest in December: Weather & 15 Best Things to Do (2026)

 Budapest Weather in December

+December is winter season in Budapest and the weather is cold with less daylight.
 There is still sunlight during the day, but generally, it starts to turn dark around 4 pm in the afternoon.

 There is good central heating in Budapest, so once you are inside your hotel or accommodation, you can warm up your place using the heater.